1960 Tour de France

 The 1960 Tour de France was the 47th edition of the Tour de France, one of cycling's Grand Tours.
 It took place between 26 June and 17 July, with 21 stages covering a distance of 4173 km.
-The race featured 128 riders, of which 81 finished.
+The race featured 128 riders, of which 81 finished, and was won by the Italian Gastone Nencini.

 Because Jacques Anquetil was absent after winning the 1960 Giro d'Italia, Roger Rivière became the main favourite.
 Halfway the race, Rivière was in second place behind Nencini, and with his specialty the time trial remaining, he was still favourite for the victory.
 When Rivière had a career-ending crash in the fourteenth stage, this changed, and Nencini won the Tour easily.

 Teams

 The 1960 Tour de France was run in the national team format.
 The four most important cycling nations of the time, Spain, Belgium, France and Italy, each sent a national team with fourteen cyclists.
 There were also five smaller national teams: a combined Luxembourg/Swiss team, a Dutch team, a West German team, a British team, and a team of Internationals cyclists, all with eight cyclists.
 Finally, there were five regional teams, also of eight cyclists each.
 Altogether, 128 cyclists started the race.
 The West German team, that had been away from the Tour since 1938, was allowed to join again.

 The teams entering the race were: